 “Where a registered design professional demonstrates than an engineered ventilation system design will prevent the maximum concentration of containments from exceeding the obtainable by the rate of outdoor air ventilation determined in accordance with Section 403.3, the minimum required rate of outdoor air shall be reduced in accordance with such engineered system design.”

 “An engineered ventilation system is more of a direct method of controlling air quality and would be classified as an ‘Indoor Air Quality Procedure’ in ASHRAE 62.1.”

 enVerid is Here to Help

 IAQP implementations are growing rapidly as building owners become aware of the significant advantages.
-The ease of using HLR modules has encouraged the adoption of IAQP. enVerid’s IAQP Calculator, available online with an account, greatly simplifies the IAQP design process and produces all of the necessary compliance documentation, which can be copied directly into construction design documents.
-In addition, enVerid has a dedicated team of engineers who will work closely with you to calculate the air cleaning and outside air volumes that best meet your project requirements, as well as providing detailed advice on how to integrate HLR modules into the HVAC design. enVerid also works closely with contractors and factory-trained professionals to ensure the HLR modules are installed and commissioned correctly.
+The ease of using HLR modules has encouraged the adoption of the IAQP. enVerid’s IAQP Calculator, available online with an account, greatly simplifies the IAQP design process and produces all of the necessary compliance documentation, which can be copied directly into construction design documents.
+In addition, enVerid has a dedicated team of engineers who will work closely with you to calculate the air cleaning and outside air volumes that best meet your project requirements, as well as providing detailed advice on how to integrate HLR modules into HVAC design.
+You can also take our free online professional development course, “Improve IAQ, Reduce Carbon Emissions, and Save Energy through Performance-Based Ventilation Design,” an overview of the IAQP with case studies that will help you to earn professional development credits from ASHRAE, USGBC, International WELL Building Institute, and numerous other certification bodies.
+Learn more about the course here on AEC Daily. enVerid also works closely with contractors and factory-trained professionals to ensure the HLR modules are installed and commissioned correctly.